 Breastfeeding is a skill that you and your baby will learn together.
-You may find you need extra support, especially in the first few weeks.The good news is that most issues can be resolved and you can go on to have a happy and healthy breastfeeding experience.
+It can sometimes feel a little more complicated than imagined.
+You may find you need extra support, especially in the first few weeks.
+Our team of lactation counselors are here to help you with fact based information and steadfast guidance on your infant feeding journey.

 Why work with us?
 Our clients share their stories...